-Organizations have become completely dependent on information technology, and vulnerable to an increasing number of complex exposures, threats and perpetrators.
+Organizations have become completely dependent on information technology and vulnerable to an increasing number of complex exposures and threats.
 This course focuses on information technology security issues from a managerial perspective.
-The basic purpose is to present a framework for minimizing the risks for information assets.
-Hackers and attackers of websites, email systems, spy ware, which embeds itself on workstations and networks increasingly present major threats to the economic wellbeing and even survival of organizations.
-Topics include security and network weakness scanners, firewalls, access control managers.
-Also covered are the macro issues of disaster planning and recovery, backup and redundancy, e-business security, risk management, information security policies regulations and standard; privacy and ethics.
+The basic purpose is to present a framework for minimizing the risks to information assets.
+Hackers and attackers of websites and email systems, and spyware (which embeds itself on workstations and networks) increasingly present major threats to the economic well-being and even the survival of organizations.
+Topics include security, network weakness scanners, firewalls, and access control managers.
+Also covered are the macro issues of disaster planning and recovery, backup and redundancy, e-business security, risk management, information security policies regulations and standards, and privacy and ethics.

-ITM 530 Managing IT Systems Development in Context of Multiple Stakeholders' Expectations
+ITM 530 Managing IT Systems Dev in Context of Multiple Stakeholders' Expectations

 The development of new information systems and the enhancement of existing systems is often the result of significant changes made to the business processes supported by the systems.
-The analysis, design and development of information systems is a highly interactive process of reciprocal definition of technical capabilities and opportunities, management requirements, and the interests of multiple stakeholders at many levels of the organization and its environment.
-This course explains the fundamental concepts of both structured systems development and such alternatives as Unified Modeling Language and Object-Oriented Design; describe basic systems analysis and design tools, techniques and methodologies used to gather and understand information requirements, model those requirements, and design the components required to build the system; and explain how systems analysis and design operates within the context of the current business, social, and regulatory environments.
+The analysis, design, and development of information systems is a highly interactive process of reciprocal definition of technical capabilities and opportunities, management requirements, and the interests of multiple stakeholders at many levels of the organization and its environment.
+This course explains the fundamental concepts of both structured systems development and alternatives such as Unified Modeling Language and Object-Oriented Design; describes basic systems analysis and design tools, techniques, and methodologies used to gather and understand information requirements, model those requirements, and design the components required to build the system; and explains how systems analysis and design operates within the context of the current business, social, and regulatory environments.